truenas/middleware/docs/userguide/index.rst

 The information includes the hostname, the build version, type of CPU (platform), the amount of memory, the current system time, the system's uptime, and the current load average.

-To change the system's hostname, click its “Edit” button, type in the new hostname, and click “OK”.
+To change the system's hostname, click its "Edit" button, type in the new hostname, and click "OK".
 The hostname must include the domain name.
 If the network does not use a domain name add *.local* to the end of the hostname.

 **Figure 5.1a: System Information Tab**